WaveEngine/EvergineDocs/manual/extensions/imgui/features.md

 # Features
 ---

-There are a list of different controls that you can create with just a few lines of codes, here is the complete list:
+Here is a list of different controls that you can create with just a few lines of code.
+Here is the complete list:

 ## Window

-**Windows** are drag-able containers of Controls.
+**Windows** are draggable containers of controls.
 They can receive and lose focus when clicked.
-Because of this, they are implemented slightly differently from the other Controls.
-Each Window has an id number, and its contents are declared inside a separate function that is called when the Window has focus.
+Because of this, they are implemented slightly differently from the other controls.
+Each Window has an ID number, and its contents are declared inside a separate function that is called when the Window has focus.

 ```csharp
 ImguiNative.igSetNextWindowPos(new Vector2(420, 120), ImGuiCond.Appearing, new Vector2(1, 0.5f));